blueTheEnigma/alx-system_engineering-devops/0x01-shell_permissions/README.md

-project 3 - changes the owner of the file hello to the user betty. project 4 - creates an empty file called hello. project 5 - adds execute permission to the owner of the file hello.
+project 3 - changes the owner of the file hello to the user betty. project 4 - creates an empty file called hello. project 5 - adds execute permission to the owner of the file hello. project 7 - adds execution permission to the owner, the group owner and the other users, to the file hello.